Wisconsin State Law Library

 Elements of the Offense

-2. Without Consent: The sexual contact or intercourse must have occurred without the victim’s consent.
+2. Without Consent: The sexual contact or intercourse occurred without the victim’s consent.

 3. Causing Pregnancy or Great Bodily Harm: As a result of the sexual contact or intercourse, the victim must have: